Complete Retinol Guide for Beginners: Strengths, Purging, Routines & Results

 Is retinol purging normal?

-Yes — mild surface congestion, flaking, or dryness in the first 2–6 weeks is a normal part of the adjustment phase for many skin types.
-It is not a sign something has gone wrong.
+Yes — mild surface congestion, flaking, or dryness in the first 2–6 weeks is a normal part of the adjustment phase.
 For a full explanation, see our retinol purging guide.

 Can I use retinol on sensitive skin?